peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

 We first ran the pipeline command with :ref:`default settings
 <custom_database_defaults>`, but now we will change the primer settings.
-Using the actual right primer will extend the *Phytophthora* FASTA sequences about 60bp (and accept many more non-*Phytophthora*), while including the conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` as if it were part of the left primer will trim the start of the sequenes.
+Using the actual right primer will extend the *Phytophthora* FASTA sequences about 60bp (and accept many more non-*Phytophthora*), while treating the conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` as if it were part of the left primer will trim the start of the sequenes.